Hostinger vs SiteGround 2026: Which Web Host Actually Delivers?

 | Cloud (entry) | ~$100/mo | ~$100/mo | Unlimited | 40GB SSD |

-Best for: WordPress-focused sites, WooCommerce stores, agencies managing client sites, developers who need staging and Git, and anyone who wants serious performance without going full VPS.
+Best for: WordPress-first sites, WooCommerce stores, agencies managing client work, developers needing staging and Git, and anyone prioritizing speed over budget.

 Feature-by-Feature Comparison: Hostinger vs SiteGround 2026